Gilgeous-Alexander's triple-double leads Thunder past Denver - WHIZ News

 Gilgeous-Alexander had nine points and two assists in the final four minutes of the first half to help the Thunder take a 60-52 lead.
 He had 19 points at the break.
 Jokic and Aaron Gordon each scored 10 points for the Nuggets.

-Denver cut its deficit in the fourth with Jokic, Gordon and the other starters out of the lineup, but never got closer than eight points in the final period.
+Denver cut its deficit in the fourth with the reserves, but never got closer than eight points in the final period.

+Malone respected the effort from the reserves, led by Austin Rivers’ 12 points.

+“I really applaud the effort by our bench,” he said.
+“Those guys went out there and competed and played hard.”

 TIP-INS